 Since 1999, ensuring quality health services for Malawian women, men and children.

-- More than 2.8 million clients have learned of their HIV status through Jhpiego-supported HIV testing services.
-Of the more than 301,000 individuals who tested positive for HIV, 72% were subsequently initiated on antiretroviral therapy.
+- More than 1.1 million clients have learned of their HIV status through Jhpiego-supported HIV testing services.

-- As of October 2017, more than 189,000 Malawian men have received voluntary medical male circumcision services for HIV prevention, thereby benefiting from this procedure’s protective effect against HIV.
+- More than 690,000 Malawian men have received voluntary medical male circumcision services for HIV prevention, thereby benefiting from this procedure’s protective effect against HIV.

 Our Work in Malawi

 DHAPP – Malawian Defence Force Partnership for Sustainable HIV Epidemic Control Project

 As a trusted partner of the Malawian Defence Force (MDF), the Government of Malawi and the U.S. Department of Defense HIV/AIDS Prevention Program, Jhpiego is drawing on 20 years of implementation experience in Malawi delivering high-quality HIV services, innovative technical assistance and capacity-building approaches to successfully implement this DOD-funded project.
 The project seeks to address elevated risks of HIV infection among MDF personnel, their families and key and priority populations living near MDF bases.
 Jhpiego and MDF are supporting 13 MDF facilities across three regions to close existing gaps in HIV services and implement best practices and innovative strategies to provide combination prevention interventions, HIV testing and treatment services, viral load testing and viral load suppression.
 The project also seeks to build MDF health systems and laboratory capacity and to enhance their monitoring, evaluation and reporting capabilities to sustain the work beyond the life of the project.

 Expanding Malawi HIV/AIDS Prevention with Local Organizations Working for an Effective Epidemic Response (EMPOWER)